Finding a Job in Spain

 There is a high demand for private English teachers here and many teachers employed at local language academies supplement their income by giving private lessons.
 You can advertise in local schools, universities and retail outlets and, once you're established, additional students can usually be found through word of mouth, particularly for children who have failed their end of year English examinations!

-Illegal working thrives in Spain where it has been estimated that the turnover of the black economy equals around 25% of the official GNP and real unemployment is at least 10% less than the official figure.
+Illegal working thrives in Spain where it has been estimated that the turnover of the black economy equals up to 20% of the official GNP and real unemployment is at least 10% less than the official figure.
 Many unscrupulous employers use illegal labour in order to avoid the high social security contributions and pay low wages for long hours and poor working conditions.
+All employment in Spain is supported by signed contract which registered at the regional employment agency.
 Heavy fines are often imposed when offenders (employer and employee) are prosecuted so be warned!